-It is the ease and speed of cleaning up that clinches it for me.
+It is the ease and speed of cleaning up, that clinches it for me.
 I have always been uneasy about the volume of unpleasant solvents that I get over my hands, and whose fumes I am forced to inhale, as well as the quantities that inevitably end up going into the drain.
 A faint smell of ammonia was the only environmental issue that I could detect and cleaning up was easy.
 I was also able to complete at least two coats effortlessly in a single day of painting, whereas with oil I have to allow a day between each coat.

-In spite of the drawbacks, I would never go back to using oil-based paints again for internal paintwork.
+Despite the drawbacks, I would never go back to using oil-based paints again for internal paintwork.
 I will probably continue to use oil-based gloss for outside paintwork, but I may change my mind over that, too.
 Perhaps time for another systematic comparison?